Jean-Jacques Rousseau: Human development

 As long as differences in wealth and status among families were minimal, the first coming together in groups was accompanied by a fleeting golden age of human flourishing.
 The development of agriculture, metallurgy, private property, and the division of labour and resulting dependency on one another, however, led to economic inequality and conflict.
-As population pressures forced them to associate more and more closely, they underwent a psychological transformation: they began to see themselves through the eyes of others and came to value the good opinion of others as essential to their self-esteem.
+As population pressures forced them to associate more and more closely, they underwent a psychological transformation: they began to see themselves through the eyes of others and came to value the good opinions of others as essential to their self-esteem.

 As humans started to compare themselves with each other, they began to notice that some had qualities differentiating them from others.
 However, only when moral significance was attached to these qualities did they start to create esteem and envy, and thereby, social hierarchies.
 Rousseau noted that whereas "the savage lives within himself, sociable man, always outside himself, can only live in the opinion of others".
 This then resulted in the corruption of humankind, "producing combinations fatal to innocence and happiness".

 Following the attachment of importance to human difference, they would have started forming social institutions, according to Rousseau.
 Metallurgy and agriculture would have subsequently increased the inequalities between those with and without property.
 After all land had been converted into private properties, a zero-sum game would have resulted in competition for it, leading to conflict.
-This would have led to the creation and perpetuation of the 'hoax' of the political system by the rich which perpetuated their power.
+This would have led to the creation and perpetuation of the 'hoax' of the political system by the rich, which perpetuated their power.